-I became interested in the inner workings of pianos as a child, when I would lift the piano lid and observe the action movements as I played.
+Inner workings of pianos would fascinate me as a child, when I would lift the piano lid and observe the action movements as I played.
 In my early years, I began working on pianos, and completed the Piano Technology program, headed by the late Frank Hansen, at The New England Conservatory of Music in 1980.
-NEC had a piano technology program from 1885 to 1955, and then again from 1978 to the 1990s.
-Following NEC, I continued on as a student at the University of Massachusetts and graduated with a B.A., magna cum laude, in June, 1982.
+NEC had a piano technology program from 1880 to 1955, and then again from 1978 to the 1990s.
+Following NEC, I continued on as a student at the University of Massachusetts and graduated with a B.A. magna cum laude, in June, 1982.

 In the Fall of 1982, I joined the piano technical department at Steinway & Sons in New York City.
 This was a full time unionized position.
 I worked at Steinway for four years, primarily at Steinway Hall.
 During this time, I joined the Piano Technician’s Guild, and received certification as a Registered Piano Technician from the Piano Technician’s Guild in 1984.
 While at Steinway, I participated in the factory course, taught by Joe Bisceglie, and the concert course, taught by Franz Mohr.
 But the ongoing mentoring I received from Masuru Tsumita, who subsequently became the Chief Piano Technician for Juilliard, was my most significant influence.

 In 1986, my wife and I moved to the San Francisco Peninsula, where we have raised our two children.
 I established an independent piano-service business, which has included a number of long-standing accounts with familiar universities, concert venues, and schools in the area.
+This has also included well-known musicians both here, and earlier in New York City.
+But it is not my style to drop names, so I will leave it at that.
 The majority of my work, however, is tuning in the home and in private teaching studios.
-As an Associate Member of the Music Teachers Association of California (MTAC), I work closely with a number of piano teachers on the Peninsula.
+As a “Business Affiliate” Member of the Music Teachers Association of California (MTAC), I work closely with a number of piano teachers on the Peninsula.

 Since the introduction of this website in 2005, I have written extensively about historical hand tools made for the piano industry.
-These webpages have resulted in requests for publishing articles in periodicals within the piano technology field as well as in the historical hand tools/woodworking area.
+These webpages have resulted in requests for publishing articles for periodicals within the piano technology field as well as in the historical hand tools/woodworking area.
+Much of the reason I have mounted this presentation of antique traditional hand tools used in piano work is to make some record of this particular vocation: its part of a world that is gradually being left behind.

-During the more than 35 years that I have serviced pianos, from the most modest spinet to world-class concert grands, it is always the person playing and/or studying the instrument who is most important to me.
+During the 40 years that I have serviced pianos, from the most modest spinet to world-class concert grands, it is always the person playing and/or studying the instrument who is most important to me.